Blog

 The KPIs you measure need to support the achievement of your goals.
 Otherwise, your sales teams will be doing a lot of busy work that isn’t aligned with the company’s vision.

-2. Look for Leading, Not Lagging, Indicators
+2. Look for leading indicators

 The most important question you need to ask is, “What activities are really significant?”